eventhelix/trace-to-sequence-diagram/readme.md

 2. Too many interactive objects are present on a sequence diagram

 ###Bookmarks
 The first problem can be addressed by using bookmarks.
-Once you define bookmarks you will be able to naviage quickly to different parts of the sequence diagram.
+Once you define bookmarks you will be able to navigate quickly to different parts of the sequence diagram.
 So add your important messages into the bookmark list.
 An example is shown below:

 		# Add messages that need to be bookmarked in the PDF file.
 This is useful